tableau/extensions-api/docs/trex_create.md

 - To add the extension to a Tableau dashboard, you need to drag the **Extension** object on to the dashboard, and then use the **Choose an Extension** dialog box to locate and open the manifest file.
-For information about validating the manifest and adding version information, see [Tableau AddIn Manifest]({{site.baseurl}}/docs/trex_manifest.html).
+For information about validating the manifest and adding version information, see the [Tableau Extension Manifest]({{site.baseurl}}/docs/trex_manifest.html).